UCR-Robotics/Citrus-Farm-Dataset/docs/download.md

 You may download only those ROS bags that are of your interest.
 After download, simply place these ROS bags in the same folder and run `rosbag play *.bag`.
 ROS will automatically arrange the data across all bags and sequence the playback according to their timestamps.

-To accomodate users from diverse application domains, we also provide a Python script that can extract data from rosbags and save them as indivisual files (images, pcd, csv files).
+To accommodate users from diverse application domains, we also provide a Python script that can extract data from rosbags and save them as individual files (images, pcd, csv files).
 See [tools](tools.html) for more information.

 ## Folder Structure
 ```